 In a chapter titled.
 “Lith Forum,” you’ll find a collection of tips and techniques gathered from contributors to WoLP.
 To help the reader follow up, the name of each tipster is included, as well as a means of contact for more information or discussion.

-One of the most helpful chapters for beginners and professionals alike, will be the chapter titled, “Key Points.”
+One of the most helpful chapters for beginners and professionals alike will be the chapter titled, “Key Points.”
 So heavily edited that it is almost in outline form, Key Points gives you the entire Lith Printing process on a single page.
 Of course, it took Tim many years to work out all these details, and it probably took just as many to finely hone his lecture into the minimalist style explanation of a process that has mystified or defeated many of us.
-Watch these two videos as Tim explains ” The Two Golden Rules of Lith Printing,” and ” Two Bath Development.”
+Watch the video as Tim explains ” The Two Golden Rules of Lith Printing“.
 World of Lith Printing is illustrated with some of Tim’s own work, but the focus is really on professionals and photographers worldwide.
 Many, invited by Tim to share their work in WoLP, are people of international repute, but in a chapter titled, “Open Submissions,” you will find works of stunning quality by photographers who still must go to a “day job” to put food on the table.
-Click here to see a slideshow of several pages from the Open Submissions Gallery of images.
-These photographers do their magic in closet dark rooms, a darkened kitchen or bathroom, or in a corner of a garage, and they all produce first rate images and lith prints.
-You’ll enjoy paging through a gallery of images selected from thousands of “open” submissions, just as you will marvel at works such as a striking photograph of a building in Bilbao by Prof. Horst Wiedemann, printed by Wolfgang Moersh.
+These photographers do their magic in closet dark rooms, a darkened kitchen or bathroom, or in a corner of a garage, and they all produce first-rate images and lith prints.